 Big more established retailers, too, such as Lowes in the US, are driving visits to their stores by, first and foremost, having a compelling inventory – but also by providing in-store classes for adults and youngsters that leverage its products.
 The DIY chain also fulfils online orders in lockers, which aids the customer experience – and there’s a real business case for using them in fashion too.

-This need to drive customers in store and win their loyalty through meaningful connections – but not by encouraging shoppers away from online, which we know is an important part of any omnichannel retailer’s mix – is why lockers work in modern retail.
+This need to drive customers in store and win their loyalty through meaningful connections – but not by encouraging shoppers away from online, which we know is an important part of any omnichannel retailer’s mix – is why large lockers work in modern retail.